 10. Benefits of Hibiscus for your skin

 Hibiscus is a natural source of alpha-hydroxy acids (AHAs).
 AHAs help exfoliate skin, speed up cell turnover, and control acne breakouts, all of which can encourage fresher, younger, and smoother looking skin.
 Hibiscus also increase moisture and improve flexibility and elasticity.

-On top of the AHA activity are the antioxidants, which are called “anthocyanocides.”
-These not only protect the skin from free radical damage but have astringent properties that help pores to appear smaller.
-They have an anti-inflammatory effect as well, which soothes inflamed skin and helps calm conditions like eczema and psoriasis.
+On top of the AHA activity are the antioxidants “anthocyanocides.”
+These antioxidants not only protect the skin from free radical damage, they also have astringent properties that help pores appear smaller.
+They have an anti-inflammatory effect as well, soothes inflamed skin and helps calm conditions like eczema and psoriasis.

-Hibiscus is also a great moisturizer because of its high content of mucilage.
-This high mucilage content of Hibiscus enhances the skin’s ability to retain moisture, and stay hydrated, soft and supple for longer, which is a crucial factor in maintaining a youthful complexion.
-Keeping dry, dull skin at bay.
+Hibiscus is also a great moisturizer because its rich in that mucilage.
+This high mucilage content in the Hibiscus enhances the skin’s ability to retain moisture, and stay hydrated, soft and supple for longer, which is a crucial factor in maintaining a youthful complexion, and keeping dry, dull skin at bay.
 Mucilage also has a beneficial effect on burns and wounds.

 11. Hibiscus for Hair and Scalp

-Hibiscus is also revered for its scalp replenishing and blood circulation stimulating abilities.
+Hibiscus is revered for its scalp replenishing and blood circulation stimulating abilities too.

 Applying ground hibiscus leaves and flowers can benefit your scalp as it soothes and cools it.

 You can also use the herb as a good conditioner and moisturizer for your hair.
 (18)